rachel-gillespie/web-dev-assignment2/README.md

 Documentation: Provide links or references to more detailed documentation if available.
 This could include API references, user guides, or tutorials.

 Contributing Guidelines: If you welcome contributions from others, outline how they can contribute to the project.
 This may include guidelines for reporting issues, submitting feature requests, or making code contributions.

-License: Clearly state the project's license to inform users of their rights and restrictions regarding the use and distribution of the project.
-We won’t worry too much about this .

 Contact Information: Provide contact information for the project maintainer or team in case users have questions or need support.